 We could do something similar for one or two of our most valuable keywords, then go through this same optimization process we did for our homepage to make sure it ranks.

-This will mean it’ll be hard for us to show sitelinks, which can massively increase clicks if we get into position one.
-Additionally it gives Google a better idea of what is important on the page, so it doesn’t accidentally emphasise the wrong keywords on the page.
+This will mean it’ll be hard for us to show site links, which can massively increase clicks if we get into position one.
+Additionally, it gives Google a better idea of what is important on the page, so it doesn’t accidentally emphasize the wrong keywords on the page.

 For comparison, take a look at Hubspot’s SEO result; this is much more professional looking, takes up a lot more real estate and helps the user dive right into the right section.

 If we made a number of SEO pages (like we discussed in the last section) we could link to these in the navigation, which would hopefully convince Google to use them as site links.

 Last but not least, the footer.
 We have a really simple footer that doesn’t really do much but replicate the menu links and our main call to action.

 This is a missed opportunity.
 We could link to our top blog posts, to SEO pages or to specific tactics in our playbook.
 We could have our New York and London addresses here for clients trying to find our offices (or prospects doing due diligence).
 We could answer frequently asked questions or link to our careers page.